Faithful Word Baptist Church

 Faithful Word Baptist Church is a New Independent Fundamentalist Baptist church in Phoenix, Arizona, that was founded by Steven Anderson.
 The church describes itself as "an old-fashioned, independent, fundamental, King James Bible-only, soul-winning Baptist church."
-Members of the church meet in an office space that is located inside a strip mall.
+Members of the church previously met in an office space that is located inside a strip mall.
 Anderson established the church in December 2005 and remains its pastor.

 In August 2009, the church received national attention when Anderson stated in a sermon that he was praying for the death of then-president Barack Obama.
 The Southern Poverty Law Center (SPLC) listed Faithful Word Baptist Church as an anti-gay hate group, citing its pastor's "extremely radical stance" that homosexuals should be judged and executed according to the Law of Moses.
 Its documentary titled Marching to Zion was labeled as antisemitic by the Anti-Defamation League.
 Its pastor was refused entry to South Africa, Botswana, Jamaica, Canada, the United Kingdom, the Schengen Area, the Republic of Ireland, Australia, and New Zealand.